bruceravel/demeter/documentation/Athena/bkg/kweight.rst

    Comparing the effects of different values of the high-end spline clamp on the EuTiO\ :sub:`3` data with all other parameters equal.
-The data using the :quoted:`rigid` clamp show the most physically reasonable behavior at the end of the data range.
+The data using the :guilabel:`rigid` clamp show the most physically reasonable behavior at the end of the data range.

 .. subfigend::